BubbaDiego/v0.8/README.md

 ## Hedge Calculator

 ## Threshold Seeder
-Default alert thresholds can be populated (or refreshed) using the seeder script:
+Default alert thresholds can still be populated using the dedicated module:

 ```bash
 python -m data.threshold_seeder
 ```

-Run it from the project root on Windows or Linux.
-Existing thresholds will be updated to match the defaults defined in the script.
+However, the main database initializer now exposes the same functionality via the `--seed-thresholds` flag, allowing all seeding tasks to be consolidated into a single command.

 ## Running `sonic_app.py`